-This recipe is great for eggnog lovers and those who love the flavor but have a bit of a challenge with the texture of eggnog – because this just packs that great flavor right into pancakes!
-These pancakes freeze very well, so don’t hesitate to make a double batch.
+Eggnog lovers and those who love the flavor but have a bit of a challenge with the texture of eggnog, will both love these pancakes.
+These pancakes pack that great eggnog flavor right into pancakes!
+They also freeze very well, so don’t hesitate to make a double batch.
 I make pancakes once or twice a week, double the recipe, and freeze.
 This makes for very easy and quick breakfasts on hectic school mornings.

 You can top this eggnog pancake recipe however you like.
-You can use butter, powdered sugar, syrup, or my daughter’s favorite, an eggnog glaze.
+You can use butter, powdered sugar, syrup, or my daughter’s favorite, an eggnog glaze, which is included in the recipe below.
 You just can’t go wrong with the eggnog glaze option, trust me on that!

 Easy Eggnog Pancakes